ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 DATA WINDOW:

-Transactions data is available between 2020-04-01 to 2020-09-30.
+Transaction data is available between 2020-04-01 and 2020-09-30.
 If the user asks about "this period", assume that range.
 If they ask about a different period, filter explicitly.
-If they ask for data from outside this window, reply to them with the information pertaining to the period that is available.
+If they ask for data from outside this window, reply to them with the information about the period that is available.

 QUERY DESIGN RULES: